Rohit-Masiwal/LeetcodeProblems/Decode the string - GFG/README.md

 thrice becomes the output.</span></pre>

 <p><span style="font-size:18px"><strong>Your Task:</strong><br>
-You do not need to read input or print annything.
-Your task is to complete the function <strong>decodedString()</strong> which takes s as input parameter and returns the decoded string.</span></p>
+You do not need to read input or print anything.
+Your task is to complete the function <strong>decodedString()</strong> which takes s as the input parameter and returns the decoded string.</span></p>

 <p><span style="font-size:18px"><strong>Expected Time Complexity:</strong> O(|s|)<br>
 <strong>Expected Auxiliary Space:</strong> O(|s|)</span></p>